TanushreeMohanty/Smart-Spend-FYP/README.md

 - 2. You will see a banner saying "Compare & pull request".

-- 3. Click it, write a short title, and click Create Pull Request to notify the Owner and Do not click on any merge button.
+- 3. Click it, write a short title, and click Create Pull Request to notify the Owner.